You can use your own domain for a Netlify site for free.

 By default, any site on Netlify is accessible via its Netlify subdomain, which has the form

 [name-of-your-site].netlify.com.
 For example, you would access a site named

 To make a site accessible via one or more non-Netlify domain names (eg.

 www.yourcustomdomain.com), you must add custom domain(s) to your site as described below.

-- Configure your DNS provider to point the domain at the Netlify servers (if the domain purchased through a third party).
-Domains purchased during the custom domain flow do not require additional DNS configuration.
+- Configure your DNS provider to point the domain at the Netlify servers (if the domain registered through a third party).
+Domains registered during the custom domain flow do not require additional DNS configuration.

 - Test that your site is accessible via the custom domain.
 There may be a delay while DNS changes propagate.

 - Domain name (or domain for short): full name used to access a site.
 For example,

 - Root domain (also known as naked, bare, or apex domain): the